LeAnn Rimes Enjoys Raising Brandi Glanville's Kids

-LeAnn Rimes is the proud stepmom of two boys and this week, the country singer opened up about the challenges involved in raising children.
+LeAnn Rimes is the proud stepmom of two boys, and this week, the country singer opened up about the challenges involved in raising children.

 While chatting with Refinery 29 during a Q&A session on Monday, LeAnn Rimes admitted that it wasn’t exactly easy transitioning from a single woman to a wife and stepmom of two children.